kyma-project/kyma/components/central-application-connectivity-validator/README.md

 - **externalAPIPort** is the port on which the external API is exposed.
 The default port is `8080`.
 - **tenant** is the name of the tenant (subject field `OrganizationalUnit`) for which the client certificate should be generated.
 When empty, the tenant validation is skipped.
 - **group** is the name of the group (subject field `Organization`) for which the client certificate should be generated.
 When empty, the group validation is skipped.
 - **eventServicePathPrefixV1** is the path prefix for which requests are forwarded to the Event Service V1 API.
-The default value is `/%%APP_NAME%%/v1/events`.
+The default value is `/{APP_NAME}/v1/events`.
 - **eventServicePathPrefixV2** is the path prefix for which requests are forwarded to the Event Service V2 API.
-The default value is `/%%APP_NAME%%/v2/events`.
+The default value is `/{APP_NAME}/v2/events`.
 - **eventMeshHost** is the host and the port of the Event Mesh adapter.
 The default value is `eventing-event-publisher-proxy.kyma-system`.
 - **eventMeshDestinationPath** is the destination path for the requests coming to the Event Mesh.
 The default value is `/publish`.
 - **appRegistryPathPrefix** is the path prefix for which requests are forwarded to the Application Registry.
-The default value is `/%%APP_NAME%%/v1/metadata`.
+The default value is `/{APP_NAME}/v1/metadata`.
 - **appRegistryHost** is the host and the port of the Event Service.
 The default value is `application-registry-external-api:8081`.
-- **appNamePlaceholder**  is the path URL placeholder used for an application name.
+- **appNamePlaceholder**  is the path URL placeholder used for the application name.
 The default value is `%%APP_NAME%%`.
 - **cacheExpirationSeconds** is the expiration time for client IDs stored in cache expressed in seconds.
 The default value is `90`.
 - **cacheCleanupIntervalSeconds** is the clean-up interval controlling how often the client IDs stored in cache are removed.
 The default value is `15`.
 - **kubeConfig** is the path to the cluster kubeconfig.
 Used for running the service outside of the cluster.